Skip to main content

 Overview

-Every time an employee clicks "Sign in with Google" or authorizes a third-party app, they are granting that app access to your organization's data.
-Most of these authorizations are harmless -- a project management tool reading a user's profile, for example.
+Every time an employee clicks "Sign in with Google" or authorizes a third-party app, they're granting that app access to your organization's data.
+Most authorizations are harmless — a project management tool reading a user's profile.
 But some grant access to email, shared drives, or directory data, and those permissions persist until someone explicitly revokes them.

-The App Permissions Dashboard exists to make this invisible web of access visible.
-It shows you every third-party app that users have authorized, what level of access each app has, and which users are responsible.
-Instead of discovering risky integrations during a security incident, you can proactively monitor and manage them.
+The App Permissions Dashboard makes this invisible web of access visible.
+Instead of discovering risky integrations during a security incident, you can monitor and manage them proactively.

 How It Works